etsurin/bachelor_thesis/README.md

 We designed an unsupervised topic segmentation algorithm of text using pre-trained GPT2, which makes divide decision based on computing the loss for the next sentence.

-We did experiments by reproducing the SUMM^N framework (Now it is opensourced. https://github.com/psunlpgroup/Summ-N) and improving it by applying our topic segmentation method.
+We did experiments by reproducing the SUMM^N framework (Now it is [opensourced](https://github.com/psunlpgroup/Summ-N)) and improving it by applying our topic segmentation method.

 ## Development Part